 Because online counselling can be a minefield, I’m really pleased to be able to signpost you to a legitimate, professional and reputable resource: Better Help.

 I am affiliated with Better Help (and you can easily check out my credentials and theirs online).
 Better Help was created by someone who just wanted to be able to connect with a professional, licensed counsellor/therapist who was available where and whenever they were.

 It’s super easy to register your interest with Better Help.
-They make sure you get connected to a professional therapist who has particular knowledge of and experience with your specific problem(s).
+They make sure you get connected to a professional therapist who has a particular knowledge of and experience with your specific problem(s).

 One of its greatest advantages is that you can connect with your counsellor whenever it suits you, regardless of the time, your location or the device you’re using.
 So nothing needs to stand in the way of you getting the help you need.

 The information in this article offers overall guidance to help you find a counsellor.
 How you feel about the individual therapist you choose will be down to you.
 You’ll know if you click with them or not :-)